Mother of Amy Yu

-Mother of UK Fashion Designer Imprisoned Again for Her Faith
+UK Fashion Designer's Mother Imprisoned Again for Her Faith

-Over the last 22 years, Ms. Amy Minghui Yu, a young fashion designer living in the United Kingdom, has lived in constant worry about the safety of her parents.
-Her parents are both practitioners of Falun Gong and have been repeatedly persecuted for their faith since she was 12.
+For over twenty years, Ms. Amy Minghui Yu has lived in constant worry about the safety of her parents.
+The young fashion designer currently resides in the United Kingdom, and her parents repeatedly persecuted for their faith since she was 12.

 Most recently, Yu’s mother, 63-year-old Ms. Meihong Wang, has been sentenced to four years in prison for talking to people about the persecution of Falun Gong.